enthought/enaml/docs/source/architecture.rst

 Python or Traits instances.

+You may then need to implement subclasses of :py:class:`enaml.expressions.AbstractExpression` that correctly handle the interactions that your notification system supports for its models.
+These subclasses will need to implement appropriate versions of the :py:meth:`bind` and :py:meth:`eval_expression` methods.

+For the four basic expression bindings, you will most likely need to create subclasses of  :py:class:`enaml.expressions.SimpleExpression`, :py:class:`enaml.expressions.UpdatingExpression`, :py:class:`enaml.expressions.DelegatingExpression`, and :py:class:`enaml.expressions.NotifyingExpression`.
-You may then need to implement subclasses of :py:class:`enaml.expressions.DefaultExpression`, :py:class:`enaml.expressions.BindingExpression`, :py:class:`enaml.expressions.DelegateExpression`,  and :py:class:`enaml.expressions.NotifierExpression` that correctly handle these interactions.
-When implementing overriden methods, all of these subclasses must check to see whether the model object is of the new model type, and if it is not then they need to use the standard superclass implementation of the method.
+When implementing overriden methods, all of these subclasses must check to see whether the model object is of the new model type, and if it is not then they need to fall back to using the standard superclass implementation of the method.
 If this is not done then expressions involving widget traits will fail to work correctly.

-    :py:class:`~enaml.expressions.DefaultExpression`
+    :py:class:`~enaml.expressions.SimpleExpression`
         This class needs to be able to provide a default value for the expression, but does not need to react to changes in the model object or in the Enaml namespace.

-        You may need to override the :py:meth:`__value_default()` handler to compute the default value from the model, but ideally you should be able to use this class unmodified.
+        You may need to override the :py:meth:`eval_expression` handler to compute the default value from the model, but ideally you should be able to use this class unmodified.

-    :py:class:`~enaml.expressions.BindingExpression`
+    :py:class:`~enaml.expressions.UpdatingExpression`
-        This class needs to provide a default value for the expression, but also needs to analyze the expression for dependencies and react to changes in the dependency values.
+        This class needs to provide a default value for the expression, but also needs to analyze the expression for dependencies and react to changes in the dependency values on the model objects.

-        You may need to override the :py:meth:`__value_default()` handler to as in the :py:class:`~enaml.expressions.DefaultExpression` case.
+        You may need to override the :py:meth:`eval_expression` handler to as in the :py:class:`~enaml.expressions.DefaultExpression` case,
+        but again hopefully the default will be sufficient.

-        You will also need to override the :py:meth:`bind()` method to correctly hook up the expression to its dependencies in your model's notification model.
-For example, you may have to register a callback with an appropriate object.
-This callback will probably look something like the :py:meth:`refresh_value()` method, but may need to perform additional steps depending on your model.
+        You will also need to override the :py:meth:`bind` method to correctly hook up the expression to its dependencies in your model's notification model.
+This is likely to require walking the provided expression AST to determine dependencies (the AttributeVisitor class may be useful for this) and register you may have to register callbacks on an appropriate object.
+This callback will probably look something like the :py:meth:`update_object()` method, but may need to perform additional steps depending on your model.

-    :py:class:`~enaml.expressions.NotifierExpression`
+    :py:class:`~enaml.expressions.NotifyingExpression`
         This class requires the ability to execute a code expression whenever an Enaml attribute changes.